IABTechLab/uid2docs/api/v1/endpoints/get-token-validate.md

 ###  Query Parameters

 - You must include only one of the following parameters: `email`, `email_hash`, `phone`, or `phone_hash`.
 - To test identities, use the `validate@email.com` email address or `+12345678901` phone number.
-For details, see the FAQs sections in the [UID2 SDK Integration Guide](../guides/publisher-client-side.md) and [Server-Only Integration Guide](../guides/custom-publisher-integration.md) for publishers.
+For details, see the FAQs sections in the [Client-Side JavaScript SDK Integration Guide (Deprecated)](../guides/publisher-client-side.md) and [Publisher Integration Guide, Server-Only (Without SDK) (Deprecated)](../guides/custom-publisher-integration.md) for publishers.

 | Query Parameter | Data Type | Attribute | Description |
 | :--- | :--- | :--- | :--- |